LukeCarrier/moodle-local_tdmmodatcursor/README.md

 This plugin is an extension to the Moodle course editing functionality.
 It enables editing teachers to add activities and resources above the activity the cursor is hovering over.

-At the present time, these resources are hardcoded in ````lib.php```` -- only the File and URL resources can be added.
-This may change with the addition of an administration interface in the near future.

 License
 -------